-The purpose of the General Conduct Regulations (the "Regulations") is to set consistent standards of conduct and behaviour and provide a single set of regulations which can be applied consistently at the top end of recreational cricket.
-This will ensure that disciplinary matters are dealt with in a fair, efficient and consistent manner by cricket organisations and provide assistance to cricket organisations when establishing and running their disciplinary processes.
+The purpose of the General Conduct Regulations (the "Regulations") is therefore to set consistent standards of conduct and behaviour and provide a single set of regulations which can be applied consistently at the top end of recreational cricket, to ensure that disciplinary matters are dealt with in a fair, efficient and consistent manner by cricket organisations and to provide assistance to cricket organisations when establishing and running their disciplinary processes.
 The Regulations also contain sanction guidelines, which will ensure there is more consistency across recreational cricket.
+The intention is to roll out these Regulations more widely in the recreational game in the 2023 season.
 It is to the benefit of cricket as a whole that broadly the same process and sanctions will apply to a participant, whether they are based in the North East or the South West.
 Conducting a fair and transparent disciplinary process will also help to protect cricket organisations from legal or reputational damage.

-The Regulations cover both on-field offences and off-field offences (such as inappropriate comments on social media).
+The Regulations also cover a wider range of offences than the MDR, including both on-field offences and off-field offences (such as inappropriate comments on social media).
 As cricket organisations will be well aware, there has been (and will no doubt continue to be) an increase in cases involving off-field offences and the Regulations will help cricket organisations to navigate the disciplinary process when such complex issues arise.
+Some of the wording in the MDR is also outdated or unclear, which has been addressed in the Regulations.